 There are a lot of players in the world of forex trading where currency is always changing.
-The advantage of this trading is great to sell or trade currencies and double up your money instantly.
+The greatest advantage of online currency trading in Kenya is you can double up your money instantly.
 So you need to be prepared so that you can get the most out of the foreign exchange markets.

 Starting with a plan and executing your strategies properly can help you reach those goals of making a profit while selling, trading, or exchanging currencies.
 For those of you ready to get started with forex trading, but are not sure how to organize a plan, then you are in the right place for help.

 In this article, we’ve gathered a few helpful tips on how to plan and strategize forex trades.

 On trading day, you want to know how much you realistically plan on risking from your portfolio for trade.
 An average of 1% to 5% is not unusual, and it is a good idea to keep yourself from risking too much.
 This amount of your portfolio at risk on a trading day gives you the option to get out if you take too many hits and are not experiencing the success you would want.
 This is a small price to pay, but can save you from making an overzealous error and risking too much capital or cash.
 Get out when you feel like you are not going to make any gains, so you are ready for the next trading day.

 The best way to improve is to make a note of what went right, and what went wrong.
 Having a detailed record helps you understand what risk ratios you have, the gains you made, what amount of your portfolio was at risk, trade efficiency, the systems you used, and other important details of a positive or negative trade.
 Any information you have gathered will be useful going forward, and can help you develop a plan or strategy that is fluid as you grow in your trading capabilities, or make you a much more efficient trader with your portfolio.